petrilakm/wsm-fw/README.md

-# WSM-FW: A Wiress SpeedoMeter firmware
+# WSM-FW: A Wireless SpeedoMeter firmware

 WSM is a model railroad car which measures speed of a train and transmits it via Bluetooth.
-This repository contains firmware to the device`s main processor ATmega328.
+This repository contains firmware to the device`s main processor ATmega328p.

 ## Build & requirements

-This formware is developed in C language, compiled via `avr-gcc` with help of `make`.
+This firmware is developed in C language, compiled via `avr-gcc` with help of `make`.
 You may also find tools like `avrdude` helpful.

 Hex files are available in *Releases* section.